What is the Definition of Done?

 Furthermore, shifting tickets to done increases team motivation and efficiency.

-A: The Definition of Done, commonly known as DOD, is a collection of requirements laid down before a task or backlog you consider complete.
+The Definition of Done, commonly known as DOD, is a collection of requirements laid down before a task or backlog you consider complete.
 It is a collection of terms established in advance by the product owner, scrum master, and the development team.

-A: The team creates the Definition of Done.
+The team creates the Definition of Done.
 However, if the team lacks clear development criteria, the Scrum Master may be required to enforce quality limits.